 Drinking tea can mitigate bone loss in elderly women and men, which decrease the risk of osteoporotic fractures.
 A study has found that a chemical named Flavonoid found in tea can help ward off bone-weakening diseases.

-Drinking Tea is Excellent for a Healthy Digestive System
+Excellent for a Healthy Digestive System

 EGCG in tea can help regulate the digestive system as it reduces inflammation in the gastrointestinal tract.